Panteg

 Panteg (Pant-teg) is a large village and community in the county borough of Torfaen, Wales.
 It is adjacent to Griffithstown, between the towns of Cwmbran and Pontypool.
 The village is best known for Panteg Steel Works, which closed in 2004.

 Prior to 1935 Panteg was also an urban district.
 It had a population of 11,499 in 1931.
-It was amalgamated into Pontypool in 1935.
+It was amalgamated with Pontypool in 1935.
 It is now a community and electoral ward of Torfaen.